Elizabeth V. Sweet PhD

 - Ph.D.
 Sociology.
 University of California, Davis December 2013.

 - M.A.
 Sociology.
 University of California, Davis September 2006.

 - B.A.
 Sociology, summa cum laude.
 Oregon State University June 2004.

-My dissertation is entitled "Boy Builders and Pink Princesses: Gender, Toys, and Inequality over the Twentieth Century".
 In the first part of the dissertation, I use content analysis methods to examine the ideas about gender encoded in Sears catalog toy advertisements over the 20th century.
 From this analysis, I find that the extent and mechanisms of gender-marketing, the portrayal of gendered roles, and the prevalence of gender stereotypes in toys have been fluid over time.
 In the second part of the dissertation, I use historical demographic data, secondary data sources, and public opinion polls to assess possible explanations for these variations.
 My analyses suggest that gender ideology played a central role in both the processes that sustained gender inequality and in the gender definition and stereotyping of toys over the 20th century.